Crispy Delights: Beer-Battered Fish and Chips Unleashed

 Fish and Chips Beer-Battered Brilliance

-Beer-battered fish offers a delightful twist to the classic fish and chips recipe.
-The carbonation in the beer creates a light and airy batter that crisps up beautifully when fried, resulting in a luscious contrast to the tender fish within.
+Beer baked fish offers a wonderful twist on the classic fish and chips recipe.
+The carbon dioxide in the beer creates a light and fluffy batter that becomes beautifully crispy when deep-fried, providing a delicious contrast to the tender fish inside.

 Ingredients and quantities for 4 people